 To our community friends: We’re all in this together.
 We are instructing our students to follow proper mask-wearing and social-distancing requirements both on- and off-campus.
 If you notice any students out and about in our community that are not following these protocols, we ask that you remind them with kindness to please do so.
 If you notice persistent problems, please feel free to contact Lenore VanderZee, Executive Director for University Relations, at email@example.com.

-As of October 27, New York has had 496,655 and St. Lawrence County has had 389 total confirmed cases of COVID-19.
+As of December 1, New York has had 647,980 and St. Lawrence County has had 953 total confirmed cases of COVID-19.
 On November 7, St. Lawrence County declared a state of emergency.
 The college’s leadership remain in close contact with state and federal public health officials.

 As the COVID-19 event quickly evolves, policies may change accordingly.
 Please refer to the latest update for the most up-to-date information.

 CUMULATIVE STATS (Fall 2020 Student and Employee Data)

 |(November 21 - December 4 | 14-day period)|